The Best Whole-House Surge Protectors of 2024

 • For households that rely on well water, these devices can prevent loss of water supply.

-• A number of home insurance policies do not cover damage caused by power surges.
+• A number of home insurance policies do not cover problems caused by power outages or damage caused by power surges.

 FAQs

 You may still have a few unanswered questions about surge protectors for the home.
 Some of the more common queries are addressed below.
-It’s also worth checking out our useful power outage survival guide.
+It may also be helpful to review our guide on what not to do in a power outage.

 Q. What is the difference between a power strip and a surge protector?